Back to Blog Posts

 X (Twitter) in court

-In one high-profile case related to Wikileaks and the 2016 presidential election, X (at the time referred to as Twitter) sought to subvert the Rule 45 subpoena based upon First Amendment rights to anonymous speech.
+In one high-profile case related to WikiLeaks and the 2016 presidential election, X (at the time referred to as Twitter) sought to subvert the Rule 45 subpoena based upon First Amendment rights to anonymous speech.
 In this case, the court ruled against X because of the narrowness of the request – which excluded personal communication and demonstrated material relevance of the user’s identity – and the fact that only X itself could directly provide the information.

 More recently, X lost an appeal of a ruling that allowed special counsel Jack Smith to access records from former President Donald Trump's X account as part of his federal election interference probe – and the Supreme Court heard a different case wherein X was found non-liable for content posted by a terrorist organization.

+Be aware of private info that requires a subpoena or court order.
 While some material is publicly available, much will require either the cooperation of the account holder or, more challengingly, X itself.

 • Password